Agentic Governance — Meta-Agents That Watch Other Agents

 "Critic agents will challenge outputs, guardrail agents will enforce policy, and compliance agents will monitor regulation." — McKinsey, Sep 2025

-compAI repo v2.5 ships exactly these three.
+Compai repo v2.5 ships exactly these three.

 The three meta-agents